dialog-semiconductor/BLE_SDK6_examples/connectivity/central_Security_Demo/readme.md

 # How security binding works
 To learn basic security feature of BLE, please refer to the [training material](https://support.dialog-semiconductor.com/resource/tutorial-5-ble-security-examplev12 "BLE Security Tutorial") from the support website.

 The pairing and bonding process is a series of command and credential info exchange happening between master and slave devices, after which both device stores the information for encrypt the connection.
 The info will be stored in a dedicated bonding database(short for bdb) for later use, and the database can be configured to retain on SPI flash or I2C EEPROM.
-The SDK provides neccessary APIs to manipulate the database.
+The SDK provides necessary APIs to manipulate the database.

 To make the bonding process clear, it can be explained as the flow chart below:
 ![Bonding flow chart](assets/flow_chart.png)